adobe/aemanalyser-maven-plugin/aemanalyser-maven-plugin/README.md

 * **skip** : If this is set to `true` the plugin execution will be skipped.
 The plugin can also be skipped by setting the propert `aem.analyser.skip` to `true`.
 * **failOnAnalyserErrors** : This is by default enabled and causes the build to fail if any analyser reports an error.
 This can be set to `false` to continue the build.
+* **sdkArtifactId** : By default, the plugin inspects the dependencies of the project and looks for an artifact with the group id `com.adobe.aem` and an artifact id of either `aem-prerelease-sdk-api` or `aem-sdk-api`.
+For advanced usages, this property can be set to disable the detection mechanism.
+* **sdkVersion** : This property can be used to exactly specify the SDK version to be used for the analysis.
+If not set, the plugin will use the latest available SDK.
+The value for this property can also be specified via the command line by setting `sdkVersion`.
+* **useDependencyVersions** : If this property is enabled, the version for the SDK as specified via the dependencies is used.
+This is by default disabled to use the latest version.
+The value for this property can also be specified via the command line by setting `sdkUseDependency`.

 ## Advanced Configurations